multani/gcp-changelog/content/looker/index.md

 ### Feature

 The Visual Drilling feature is now out of Labs and generally available on the Admin > General Settings page.

+### Fixed

+An issue has been fixed where disabling the Favoriting LookML Dashboards Labs feature prevented users from moving LookML dashboards in folders.
+This feature now performs as expected.

+### Feature

+The Visual Drilling feature is now generally available on the Admin > General Settings page.

 ---
 ## 2025-10-31